 Economist Fernanda De Negri provides an insightful look at innovation policies in Brazil based on the Brazil Institute's annual Brazilian Congressional Study Missions on Innovation in partnership with Interfarma,

 Innovation, or the capacity to create and add value to processes and products through scientific research, can be facilitated or limited by government policies and practices.
 The Brazil Institute of the Woodrow Wilson International Center for Scholars, in partnership with Brazil's Pharmaceutical Research and Manufacturers' Association (Interfarma), has organized the annual Brazilian Congressional Study Missions on Innovation since 2011 in order to promote further understanding of innovation through dialogue between expert academics, public servants, and business leaders.
 The new book Novos Caminhos Para a Inovação no Brasil (New Paths Toward Innovation in Brazil), written by economist Fernanda De Negri, provides an insightful look at innovation policies in Brazil based on the findings of this dialogue.

-An English translation of the report will be released in 2020.
+An English translation of the report is available here.

 Novos Caminhos Para a Inovação no Brasil / Autora: Fernanda de Negri,